 About Neighborhoods Now

-The working group aimed to address the immediate needs of the neighborhood’s restaurants with proposals for responsive set-ups and shading along the street, ultimately helping over 20 businesses participate in the city’s Open Restaurants program.
-A vacant storefront was converted into a field office for aiding these efforts, organizing a Plant & Party to enliven the streetscape, and distributing information about social distancing protocols, career education, and anti-racism resources.
+The team aimed to address the immediate needs of the neighborhood’s restaurants with proposals for responsive set-ups and shading along the street, ultimately helping over 20 businesses participate in the city’s Open Restaurants program.